Google’s secret to workplace wellbeing

 In 2013, Google began ‘Project Aristotle’, which was a project set to improve the productivity of its workforce by finding the right recipe for a good working environment and improved workplace wellbeing.

 It is a well-known fact that Google work hard to keep employees motivated and happy within the workplace, offering perks such as massage rooms, free lunches, nap pods, haircuts and even space within the company garden to grow their own vegetables!
-In true Google-style, the company measured and analysed the data they collected from these perks, and were at a loss when they found that the workforce were perhaps not as happy as expected.
+In true Google-style, the company measured and analysed the data they collected from these perks and were at a loss when they found that the workforce was perhaps not as happy as expected.

-Upon finding from the analytical data collected during the project, that his team weren’t as happy as he’d first believed, Google’s executive took them away and announced his own personal struggle with stage 4 cancer.
+Upon finding from the analytical data collected during the project, that his team wasn’t as happy as he’d first believed, Google’s executive took them away and announced his own personal struggle with stage 4 cancer.
 Whilst this announcement shocked and upset the workforce, it also encouraged them to speak out about their own personal problems and caused them to bond.